 Your organization has assembled a group of board members that are there to help you grow your mission.
 So, why are they shying away from fundraising?
+Keep reading to learn how to engage board members in fundraising.

 In theory, your board should be the most engaged and excited volunteers that your nonprofit has.
 There can be a variety of reasons why your board members are not engaging with fundraising efforts.
 Before pushing out another email campaign to increase donations, take advantage of the valuable resources that you have in front of you, your nonprofit board.